Cysharp/MagicOnion/README.md

 #### simulate dummy domain on localhost

-Editting `hosts` file is the simple way to redirect dummy domain request to your localhost.
+Editing the `hosts` file is the simple way to redirect dummy domain request to your localhost.

 Let's set your CN to you hosts, example is `dummy.example.com`.
 Open hosts file and add your entry.